bu3alwa/dog-company/README.md

   - #1878a8 :Blue
   - #505a2b :Green

-Objectives:
-- Create new home for Dog Company (DC).
-- Show that DC is not an Arma exclusive community but a group of gamers playing many things.
-- Have a minimum of 2 forums designs (Arma & Eve) plus and homepage to connect them.
-  - We may not have an EVE forum but a "Other Games" forum.
-  - Other Games (EVE, World of Tanks, Wargame, CoH2
-- Create a local blog for nova and friends
-- Link both phpBB
-- stylize dropdown menu.

 Website Content and Design Requirements:
-- Homepage login via phpBB
+- Homepage login connected to phpBB
+	- UNDERWAY //United will be able to sort this.
 - Color palette
+	- COMPLETE //White, Dark Grey and Blue
 - Layout designs
+	- COMPLETE //Only small details are left to complete
 - Working calendar that allows for members to sign up to events via a button
+	- INCOMPLETE //Has been difficault to find what is required for this.
 - A countdown till the next operation
+	- COMPLETE //Still some bugs to iron out.
 - Link the blog to the front page
+	- REMOVED //Will move the bog to the website.
 - Add a sliding DC advert image slider
+	- COMPLETE
-- A squad roster of sorts (use XML)
+- A squad roster
-- Work on Javascript slider
+	- INCOMPLETE //Will begin when this is a bigger priority
 - Line that seperates each post (Homepage)
+	- COMPLETE
-- Look at rasing the min Avatar size from 6.0Kb to something higher (Need to talk to Nova about this)
+- Look at rasing the min Avatar size from 6.0Kb to something higher
+	- COMPLETE

-Site Layout - Menu
+Site Layout - Menu //Check the Wiki for a new proposed design (27/11/13)
 - Home
 - Forums
 - Info